 These treatments are the mainstay of cancer treatment programs in Germany and other European countries.
 It’s often prescribed by oncologists there for its use alongside chemotherapy and radiation often covered by their healthcare.
 Our centre uses specific mistletoe therapies for specific cancers and are added to IVs in order to induce apoptosis and enhance the immune response to tumours.
 It is widely studied but however, remains a rare therapy in Mexico.

 Since diet has such an impact on avoiding cancer and during the treatment process, both our centre and the top Mexican clinics have specific diet protocols tailored for each patient.

 Related Information: Finding medical advice regarding diets that are recommended for preventing cancer takes a lot of online navigation.
 Here, my Cancer Diet outlines the use of scientifically validated food to aid in the treatment of cancer.
 Eating a plant-based diet every day, full of fruits, vegetables, whole grains, and foods rich in vitamin C, is full of health benefits, and can reduce the risk of cancers and tumour growth.
 This simple diet inhibits the growth of cancer cells in different types of cancer.
 It is easy to follow and does not require hours of preparation.

 Quality of life means spending time having fun and not having to constantly be prepping foods that other cancer diets demand.
 This diet will increase your health and could help to protect you from getting various cancers, as well as helping to fight cancer.

-Weighing Your Options For Alternative Cancer Therapy
+Weighing Your Options For Alternative Cancer Treatment

 When deciding where you want to get your alternative cancer treatments, make sure you look at all of the factors and make the choice that will be right for you.